BusbyLab/git-gh-demo/README.md

-Git and GitHub: Laying a Foundation for Reproducible Data Analysis
+git and GitHub: Laying a Foundation for Reproducible Data Analysis
 ================
 Kyle A. Gervers
 2024-10-08